Online Bayesian Meta-Learning for Cognitive Tracking Radar: Algorithm and Practice

 We expect meta-learning to provide major benefits for cases where $\sigma_{q}^{2} \gg \sigma_{0}^{2}$, since uncertainty about the true prior $P_{\star}$ is significant.
 In cases where $\sigma_{q}^{2} \ll \sigma_{0}^{2}$, meta-learning is very close to the standard single-task learning problem, and we expect little benefit.
 Thus, the amount of relatedness between tasks is an important indicator of meta-learning performance.
 The issue of task similarity has been studied from an information-theoretic perspective in \cite{Jose2022}.
 Future work in this domain could focus on a rigorous justification of task similarity for radar tasks of practical interest, such as tracking under interference.

-\begin{theorem}[Extended PAC-Bayes Bound] Let $Q$ be a base learner, and let $\ncalP$ be some pre-defined hyper-prior distribution.
-Then for any $\delta \in (0,1]$, the following holds uniformly for all hyper-posterior distributions $\ncalQ$ with probability at least $1-\delta$,
+\begin{theorem}[Extended PAC-Bayes Bound \cite{Amit2018}] Let $Q$ be a learning algorithm which maps observations and a prior to a posterior distribution on $\ncalM$, and let $\ncalP$ be some pre-defined hyper-prior distribution.
+Let $\tau_{v}$ be a new learning instance \cite[Sec.
+3.1]{Amit2018}.
+Then for any $\delta \in (0,1]$, the following holds uniformly for the set of all hyper-posterior distributions $\ncalQ$ with probability at least $1-\delta$,

 where $Q_{i} \triangleq Q(S_{i},P)$. \end{theorem}

 \begin{remark} The extended PAC-Bayes bound consists of the empirical multi-task error plus two complexity terms.
 The first is the average of task complexity terms for the observed tasks.
 This term tends to zero as the number of samples in each task $m_{i} \rightarrow \infty$. \end{remark}